vickywane/documentation/contributing/documentation/suggesting-changes.md

 ![Screenshot of the Pull request page.
 It shows a box for the title of the Pull request, another for any comments.
 Below them, there's a Create pull request button.](/.gitbook/assets/Contributing_Documentation_Suggesting_changes_New_pull_request_2019-04-29.png)

+{% hint style="success" %}
-**7.** Congratulations, you submitted a pull request! 🎉 Our documentation admins will review it and merge them into our documentation if approved.
+Congratulations, you submitted a pull request! 🎉 Our documentation admins will review it and merge them to our documentation if approved.
+{% endhint %}

 ## Adding new images